 Streptanthus glandulosus ssp. secundus – photo Little white pouch flowers set along thin stems are pretty in mass on this easy spring annual.
 To 12-18″.

-Thysanocarpus curvipes – California, western U.S. photo Lacepod is a slender spring annual with small white flowers, but elegant and well displayed fruits.
+Thysanocarpus radians – California, western U.S. photo Lacepod is a slender spring annual with small white flowers, but elegant and well displayed fruits.
 Dangling round seeds display a network of veins to the edges of the “pod”, and are subtly colored pink and green and cream as they mature.
 30 seeds

-Trifolium fucatum – California, Oregon. photo A very nice annual from wet meadows, lush green leaves often have interesting brown and silver markings.
+Trifolium fucatum – California, Oregon. photo Bull clover.
+A very nice annual from wet meadows, lush green leaves often have interesting brown and silver markings.
 Large flower heads start out creamy white and age to a light rosy pink.

 Trifolium phaeocephalum Greene – photo Flowers are darkest purple and white on this species; and can appear for a long time if season is mild.
 Some markings on the leaves.
 Classified in Jepson under T. variegatum.